 Infants can also be treated with medication to relieve pain and help them sleep better!

-During breastfeeding, the body produces a hormone called prolactin, which maintains the production of breast milk after delivery.
+During breastfeeding, the body produces a hormone called prolactin, which helps maintain the production of breast milk after childbirth.

-If you're not breastfeeding, your prolactin levels will return to normal two weeks after the baby's birth.
-Generally speaking, you'll be back in labor 1 month to 12 months after giving birth, depending on whether or not you're breast-feeding.
-SIs it exclusive or not?
+If you don't breastfeed, your prolactin levels return to normal two weeks after the baby's birth.
+Generally speaking, you'll be back in labor 1 month to 12 months after giving birth, depending on whether or not you're breastfeeding, and how often.
+Whether it's exclusive or not!

-Many women experience a return to breastfeeding at the same time as they reduce the frequency of feedings, either by switching to mixed feeding, diversifying or deciding to wean their baby.
+Many women experience a return to breastfeeding at the same time as they reduce the frequency of feedings, either by switching to mixed breastfeeding or diversifying their diet, or if they have decided to wean their baby.

-All mothers who want to breastfeed can breastfeed.
+All mothers who want to breastfeed can do so.
 Even if it's not innate and breastfeeding may be subject to certain injunctions.
-Bear in mind that breastfeeding is an apprenticeship for the mother, but above all for the baby who, on entering the world, discovers a whole new universe, quite different from the one he has lived in your womb for 9 months.
+Bear in mind that breastfeeding is an apprenticeship for the mother, but above all for the baby, who on coming into the world discovers a whole new universe, quite different from the one he has lived in your womb for 9 months.

-Some mothers are discouraged bybreastfeeding because the early stages can be difficult.
-Don't worry, we're here to help!
+Some mothers get discouraged and end up stopping breastfeeding because the early stages can be so difficult.
+But don't worry, don't hesitate to ask for help!

 Of course, each mother is free to breastfeed or not, for as long as she wishes.
 There are no rules to follow, each one does as she likes.